davidramiro/Marlin-Ai3M/README.md

 - Open Marlin.ino in the Marlin directory of this repo
 - Customize if needed and under `Sketch`, select `Export compiled binary`
 - Look for the .hex file in your temporary directory, e.g. `.../AppData/Local/Temp/arduino_build_xxx/` (only the `Marlin.ino.hex`, not the `Marlin.ino.with_bootloader.hex`!)

+#### Or download precompiled hex:

+- Choose the correct hex file:
+- For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-flipped.hex`
+- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX.hex`

+#### After flashing:

 - Flash the hex with Cura, OctoPrint or similar
 - Connect to the printer and send the following commands:
 - `G502` - load hard coded default values